xiey1/Personalized_Medicine_NLP/README.md

 <a id='PartI_link'></a>
 ## Part I: Exploratory data analysis
 ### Short overview of the dataset:
-  Number of documents in training dataset: 3321
+<br>Number of documents in training dataset: 3321
-  Number of documents in testing dataset: 5668
+<br>Number of documents in testing dataset: 5668

-  After removing documents with NA in `Text` field:
+<br>After removing documents with NA in `Text` field:
-  Number of documents in training dataset: 3316
+<br>Number of documents in training dataset: 3316
-  Number of documents in testing dataset: 5667
+<br>Number of documents in testing dataset: 5667

 * The training dataset is imbalanced and the number of images in each dataset and in each class is shown as below.
 <img src= 'https://github.com/xiey1/Personalized_Medicine_NLP/blob/master/images/class_description.png' width=600px>